chrberger/cluon-javascript/README.md

 * Sending data in [Protobuf](https://developers.google.com/protocol-buffers/) from C++ to your JavaScript application
 * Sending data in [Protobuf](https://developers.google.com/protocol-buffers/) from JavaScript to your C++ application
 * Available as Docker images for [x86_64/js](https://hub.docker.com/r/chrberger/cluon-javascript-js-amd64/tags/) and [x86_64/cpp](https://hub.docker.com/r/chrberger/cluon-javascript-cpp-amd64/tags/)
+* Description of the [C++](https://github.com/chrberger/cluon-javascript/blob/master/cpp/README.md) part of this ping-pong application
+* Description of the [JavaScript](https://github.com/chrberger/cluon-javascript/blob/master/js/README.md) part of this ping-pong application

 ## Dependencies
 No dependencies!
 You just need a C++14-compliant compiler to compile this